HafizNain/Linux-Forensic-Guideline/README.md

 11) Mozilla Browser Artifacts Path - (home.mozilla)
 12) Web Folder (var/www/html)

-Problem to be solved:

-1) Mount point wont change even after executed

 Things left to do:

-1) Error Handling for multiple query such as OS Information
-2) Every function except for Process Execution
+1) Every function except for OS Information and Process Execution
+2) Creating a folder for each class of artifacts
+3) Finding necessary artfiacts for network